 An employee may be eligible to receive unemployment benefits if there is a substantial change in the contract of hire (including wage level, type of work, and required skills) and they quit their position.

-For example, if you significantly reduce their pay, permanently change their assigned shift without their agreement, move them to a new facility with a substantially longer commute, or make other drastic modifications to the type of work for which you hired them, this would constitute a substantial change in the contract of hire.
+For example, if you significantly reduce their pay, permanently change their assigned shift without their agreement, move them to a new facility with a substantially longer commute, or make other major modifications to the type of work for which you hired them, this would constitute a substantial change in the contract of hire.

 However, minor changes, such as moving them to a new line, requiring only one or two extra hours of work a day, or changing their work location in the same facility, likely would not constitute a change in the contract of hire, and they would not be eligible for unemployment benefits.